katzwebservices/Bigcommerce-WordPress-Plugin/trunk/readme.txt

 ### New Manual Installation

-1. Download the Plugin and un-zip it.
+1. Download the plugin and un-zip it.
 1. Upload the `interspire-bigcommerce` folder to your `wp-content/plugins/` directory.
-1. Activate the Plugin through the Plugins menu in WordPress.
+1. Activate the plugin through the plugins menu in WordPress.
 1. If you are creating a new Bigcommerce account, please click the `Visit Bigcommerce.com to start your own online store today!` link at the top of the Settings page to do so.
 1. Obtain your Bigcommerce API Key by following the instructions adjacent to that field.
 1. Back on your site, click Bigcommerce on the administration sidebar menu.
 Click the Settings tab.
 Check to ensure that your settings are properly configured.
 Click to rebuild your products list.